 It sports an impressive list of features such as a 200m water-resistance rating with screw-down crown, small lug to lug distance, a durable sapphire crystal, and Orient’s in-house hacking and hand-winding movement.

 Furthermore, with its bold geometric hour markings and dynamic sunburst dial, the Kamasu is an intuitive and handsome dive watch that can just as easily be worn underwater or paired with a suit.
 Personally, we feel that the versatility that a dressy driver such as the Kamasu provides makes it an irresistible option.

 Additionally, the Kamasu comes in numerous color schemes such as the bold red dial, though standard offerings like the black and blue variants are available as well.

-All of this ican be yours at a price point well below the $500 budget you have; in fact, the Kamasu can sometimes go on sale for less than $200.
 Without a doubt, the Orient Kamasu provides unbeatable value for the money and you can’t go wrong with it whether you are wearing it on the beach or in a boardroom.

 Victorinox I.N.O.X.
 Pro Diver Watch

 - RUBBER STRAP.
 A smooth rubber strap wraps your wrist in soft comfort for a perfect fit, day or night.
 Etched lines in the band give a chain-link...

 - SWISS MADE.
 This Swiss Made diving watch features a unidirectional rotating bezel and a count-up scale.
 Made to withstand 130 extreme endurance...